benbuckman/nodejs-ebay-api/README.md

 ## Background

 This was built to power the "eBay Picks" section of [AntiquesNearMe.com](http://antiquesnearme.com).
-It can currently query the FindingService and MerchandisingService via GET requests, and other services can be added as needed.
+It can currently query the FindingService, MerchandisingService, and Shopping API via GET requests, and other services can be added as needed.
 (Pull requests welcome!)

 ## To use